-5.2.3 Discussion
+4.2.3 Discussion

 Our finding that slow learning can lead to fragility against misspecification complements other recent work.
-Bohren and Hauser (2021) (BH) establish a general robustness result for misspecified learning: If learning is successful under correct specification, then learning is also successful whenever agents' perceptions are close enough to the true model.
+Bohren and Hauser (2021) (BH) establish a general robustness result for misspecified learning in their setting: If learning is successful under correct specification, then learning is also successful whenever agents' perceptions are close enough to the true model.
 The key difference is that they consider environments that do not feature slow learning, because, even near point-mass beliefs, agents take actions that generate non-vanishingly informative signals.
-For instance, this is naturally the case in Example 1 or under costless learning.
-Intuitively, robustness in these settings results from the fact that, under correct specification, the difference in prediction accuracy between the true state ω^ and all other states is bounded away from zero; given this, the same remains true under small enough amounts of misspecification, similar to the logic in Lemma 4.
-By contrast, when learning is slow, as in Examples 2-3, then differences in prediction accuracy vanish near point-mass beliefs.
+For instance, this is naturally the case under costless learning as well as the examples analyzed in Section 4.1.
+Intuitively, robustness in these settings results from the fact that, under correct specification, the difference in prediction accuracy between the true state $\omega^$ and all other states is bounded away from zero; given this, the same remains true under small enough amounts of misspecification, similar to the logic in Lemma 4.
+By contrast, when learning is slow, as in Sections 4.2.1-4.2.2, then differences in prediction accuracy vanish near point-mass beliefs.
+As illustrated above, this renders the prediction accuracy ranking, and hence stable beliefs, highly sensitive to small amounts of misspecification.